LinaMWu/advent_of_code_2024/day8/README.md

 ..........
 ..........
 ```
 Antennas with different frequencies don't create antinodes; `A` and `a` count as different frequencies.
 However, antinodes can occur at locations that contain antennas.
-In this diagram, the lone antenna with frequency capital A creates no antinodes but has a lowercase-a-frequency antinode at its location:
+In this diagram, the lone antenna with frequency capital A creates no antinodes but has a lowercase-`a`-frequency antinode at its location:
 ```
 ..........
 ...#......